Purvawakode/OnlineFaculty_RecuritmentSystem/README.md

 # OnlineFaculty_RecuritmentSystem
+Online Faculty Recuritment System is a web aaplication based on concept of CRUD in java.
-The aim of this web based application is to ease the process of hiring faculty for organisations such as colleges, schools etc.
+The aim of this application is to ease the process of hiring faculty for organisations such as colleges, schools etc.
-It's an web based application which contains two user side one as organisation and another one as faculty it self.
+It contains two user side one as organisation and another one as faculty itself.
+Both sides can sign in and organisation can upload vacancies for the faculty and faculty can response as per individual's choice.